 - 1. As part of the process of continuous improvement, and to provide more comprehensive financial monitoring, the format of the budget monitoring report continues to change. - 2.
-Last year the monitoring report was revised to not only include the monitoring of direct service expenditure but to also include details on debt repayment (Interest and MRP).
-Capital budgets are also monitored. - 3.
-Further developments have been implemented for 2023/24 including monitoring of the achievement of PIER savings agreed as part of the 2023/24 budget process, monitoring of the Reserves position and monthly updates to the Medium Term Financial Plan (MTFP). - 4.
-In February 2023 the Council agreed a revenue budget for 2023/24 with total expenditure of £17,754,575 funded by government grants, Council Tax, Business Rates and contributions from reserves. - 5.
-The table below shows the forecast outturn position at the end of July 2023 (Period 4).
+Last year the monitoring report was revised to not only include the monitoring of direct service expenditure but to also include details on debt repayment (Interest and MRP), and Capital budgets. - 3.
+Further developments have been implemented for 2023/24 including monitoring of the achievement of PIER savings agreed as part of the 2023/24 budget process, monitoring of the Reserves position and monthly updates to the Medium-Term Financial Plan (MTFP). - 4.
+In February 2023, the Council agreed a revenue budget for 2023/24 with total expenditure of £17,754,575 funded by government grants, Council Tax, Business Rates, and contributions from reserves. - 5.
+The table below shows the forecast outturn position at the end of September 2023 (Quarter 2).